mariegadda/bamazon/README.md

-<h1> Bamazon Node and Mysql Application!</h1>
+### "Bamazon" Node and Mysql Application

-Two node apps for Mysql, bamazonCustomer and bamazonManager.
+A Node application simulating an online store experience for customers or a manager.

-Check out the video walk-through!
+## Check out the video walk-through!

 [Bamazon video](https://youtu.be/GUGI7qzh4W8)

+## Tech Used:

+- Node
+- Javascript
+- Inquirer
+- SQL
+- MYSQL